Kuyesorogers/Dr.GPT/README.md

 In summary, the Dr.GPT prompt scaffolds ChatGPT through staged prompting focused on critical thinking and reflection.
 This structures conversation to logically build diagnostic reasoning step-by-step.
 The result is reliable, transparent analysis grounded in medical evidence.

+## Empowering Patients and Physicians

+ChatGPT and AI systems like Dr.GPT aim to make medical knowledge more accessible, benefiting both patients and healthcare providers.

+### For Patients:
+Dr.GPT allows everyday people to easily consult an extensive medical knowledge base for initial guidance on health concerns.
+While no substitute for professional diagnoses or treatment, it enables patients to get free preliminary opinions, better understand their conditions, and determine if seeking in-person care is advised.

+### For Doctors:
+Dr.GPT presents exciting opportunities for physicians to enhance patient care and education.
+Integrated thoughtfully, Dr.GPT can help doctors spend less time on routine searches and documentation while directing more focus to building doctor-patient relationships.
+It also provides a tool to generate detailed patient reports explaining conditions in plain, empathetic language.

 Copy